Fremantle Football Club: Recent history (2020–present)

 Fremantle had a promising start to the 2024 AFL season, winning their first three games, before two close losses in Adelaide and a shock loss in Western Derby 58 surrounded their season with uncertainty.
 The Dockers rebounded, losing just one of their next six games before the mid-season bye to sit inside the top eight.
 They were entrenched inside the top eight for much of the year and were in the top four as late as round 20, before losing their final four matches.
 This was catalysed by injuries to key position players, including captain Alex Pearce, leading goalkicker Josh Treacy, and starting ruckman Sean Darcy.
 The Dockers finished 10th with a record of 12 wins, 10 losses and one draw, just half a win behind Carlton in eighth place.

 Fremantle opened 2025 with 4–4, before winning 12 of their next 14 games, including a do-or-die victory over the Bulldogs to finish 6th on the ladder.
 The club's season ended with a one-point loss to the Gold Coast Suns in an elimination final at Optus Stadium, which was also the final game of Nat Fyfe's career.

+In 2026 the club massively improved in its performance, winning all 12 of its home games at Optus Stadium on the way to winning its second minor premiership.
+Their 19 wins included a 14 game winning streak from rounds 2-16.
+Despite losing in their qualifying final against Hawthorn, the Dockers would then end their 13 year grand final drought by qualifying for the 2026 AFL Grand Final, which they lost to the Brisbane Lions 12.17 (89) to 14.12 (96), after leading by 17 points with just over 4 minutes remaining.
+Shai Bolton was awarded the Norm Smith Medal, the first from a losing side since 2005, and the first Fremantle player to win it.